Support Local Black-owned Businesses

 Show support by shopping and dining at local Black-owned businesses.

-Show support for people of color by investing in their businesses and amplifying their voices.
-Here’s a short list of Rhode Island-based businesses you can support right now and use as a resource guide for planning events, hiring catering and marketing support and dining out and shopping.
+Use our list as a resource guide for planning events, hiring catering and marketing support and dining out and shopping.
 If we missed any businesses that belong on this list, please comment on social media and we will be sure to keep it updated.

 FOOD AND DRINK